JialuZhang/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Machine-Aided Programming
-  - Automated Feedback Generation for CS Education
+  - LLMs for Code
-  - Programming Languages
+  - AI-assisted Programming
-  - Software Engineering
+  - Automated Software Engineering

 # Education to show in About widget
 education: